Intertwined order of generalized global symmetries: Euclidean lattice model

 \subsection{Global symmetries}

-As mentioned previously, our model is equipped with two global symmetries, which we now discuss more formally.
+As mentioned previously, the lattice model is equipped with two global symmetries, which we now discuss more formally.
 There is an ordinary (i.e., zero-form) $\mathbb{Z}_N$ global symmetry under which $\varphi$ transforms as

 The local operator that carries the $\mathbb{Z}_N$ charge is